 FAMIS MOMS enrollment grew during the initial months of the COVID-19 public health emergency (PHE), peaking at 1,936 in July 2020, declining over the subsequent months until October 2020, then beginning to climb again.
-The drop in enrollment in the spring of 2020 could be partly related to DMAS' adherence with CMS guidance issued at that time directing that FAMIS MOMS continue to be redetermined at the end of their 60 days postpartum during the PHE, at which time these individuals coverage was ending or they were qualifying for and are enrolling in other coverage groups.
+The drop in enrollment in the spring of 2020 could be partly related to DMAS' adherence with CMS guidance issued at that time directing that FAMIS MOMS continue to be redetermined at the end of their 60 days postpartum during the PHE, meaning these individuals' coverage would end unless they qualified for or were enrolled in other coverage groups.

-FAMIS MOMS enrollment has steadily grown since the July 1, 2021 launch of the FAMIS Prenatal Coverage program for pregnant individuals previously ineligible due to immigration status.
+FAMIS MOMS enrollment has steadily grown since the July 1, 2021 launch of the FAMIS Prenatal Coverage program for pregnant individuals previously ineligible due to immigration status (Virginia's new unborn child CHIP State Plan population).
 It is likely that there has been some spillover of members applying in response to outreach related to the FAMIS Prenatal Coverage launch and ultimately qualifying for and enrolling into FAMIS MOMS.
-DMAS anticipates that FAMIS MOMS monthly enrollment growth will increase steeply in the coming year as members remain enrolled for additional months through the postpartum coverage extension.

-Monthly enrollment as of December 2021 was 1,884-higher than the program's enrollment before the onset of the PHE but still below the July 2020 peak.
-Average monthly enrollment for SFY 2021 (Demonstration Year 2) was 1,635, up 3.0% from SFY 2020 (DY1).
-However, average monthly enrollment previously had grown by 30.2% from SFY 2019 to SFY2020.
+Monthly enrollment as of June 2022 was 2,071-higher than the program's enrollment before the onset of the PHE and higher than the previous July 2020 peak.
+Average monthly enrollment for SFY 2022 (Demonstration Year 3) was 1,921, up 17.4% from SFY 2021 (DY2).
+DMAS anticipates that FAMIS MOMS enrollment will see additional growth in the coming year as members remain enrolled for additional months through the postpartum coverage extension.